 Limit on contributions

-From 1 April 2017 the limit will be removed completely.
-So when the time comes for minimum contributions to go up, there’ll be no restrictions on how much can go into a worker’s NEST pot.
+There are no restrictions on how much can go into a worker’s NEST pot.
 However members may pay additional tax on contributions that go over the annual allowance set by the government.
 Most members won’t go over this amount.

 Find out more about the government’s annual allowance on pension contributions